Kiyozz/pca-doc/docs/basic-features/recent-files.md

 # Recent files

+_I want to add the file I just compile_

 ## Description

-After you restart PCA, you maybe want to re-compile your scripts.
+After you restart PCA, you maybe want to re-compile your files.
 PCA has a feature to help you with that.

 After any compilation, you may add any script you compiled with the "Recent files" button at the top.